adammj/ecg-sleep-staging/README.md

 > Adam M. Jones, Laurent Itti, Bhavin R. Sheth, "Expert-level sleep staging using an electrocardiography-only feed-forward neural network," Computers in Biology and Medicine, 2024, doi: 10.1016/j.compbiomed.2024.108545

+Also, make sure to check out the website, <https://cardiosomnography.com>, as I'm keeping a blog for updates there.

 ---

 1. [Sleep scoring your own data](#sleep-scoring-your-own-data)